MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deployment-considerations-for-implementing-microsoft-identity-manager-with-share.md

 ## Perform synchronization operations over a secure channel

-As synchronization will often include personally identifiable information, it is strongly recommended that sync runs are performed over a secure channel such as HTTPS or LDAPS.
+As synchronization will often include personally identifiable information, it's recommended that sync runs are performed over a secure channel such as HTTPS or LDAPS.

 ## See also